-I did a Daniel Fast last year and eliminated salt from my diet completely for 10 days and everything I ate tasted completely bland.
-During that time it made me realize how essential salt is to our lives and caused me to spend some extra hours researching all of the many uses and benefits of sea salt.
+Salt has been used as a natural flavoring for thousands of years, and it’s so vital to our existence that we’ve even been created with a portion of our tongues designated to taste saltiness.
+I did a Daniel fast last year and eliminated salt from my diet completely for 10 days, and everything I ate tasted completely bland.
+During that time, it made me realize how essential salt is to our lives and caused me to spend some extra hours researching all of the many uses and benefits of sea salt.

-As I’m sure you’re aware, salt is seen as a very unhealthy substance by many organizations like the American Heart Association.
-Now I’m not saying you should start shoveling salt into your mouth, but I want to clarify that there is a major difference between processed table salt and real sea salt.
+As I’m sure you’re aware, salt is seen as a very unhealthy substance by many organizations, such as the American Heart Association, and I understand why.
+I’m not saying you should start shoveling salt into your mouth, but I want to clarify that there is a major difference between processed table salt and real sea salt.
 A true, unrefined sea salt actually supports the human body in essential ways and can truly be an awesome health promoter.

 Sea salt is a type of salt produced from the evaporation of current seawater.
 The evaporation is accomplished by either open-air solar evaporation or by a quicker vacuum evaporation process.
 Some of the pricier sea salts available today often come from the slower sun-fueled evaporation method.
-When you eat a sea salt that has experienced very little processing, you have a salt that conatins health promoting trace minerals.
-(1) It also has natural flavors and colors that make it a lot tastier and more interesting to use for cooking as well as homemade beauty products.
+When you eat a sea salt that has experienced very little processing, you have a salt that contains health-promoting trace minerals.
+(5) It also has natural flavors and colors that make it a lot tastier and more interesting to use for cooking as well as homemade beauty products.

 Types of Sea Salt

-Two of favorite varieties of sea salt are Himalayan sea salt and Celtic Sea Salt®.
-There are many other varieties since they are so many salty bodies of water that sea salt can be derived from.
+Two of my favorite varieties of sea salt are Himalayan sea salt and Celtic Sea Salt®.
+There are many other varieties since there are so many salty bodies of water that sea salt can be derived from.

 Himalayan Sea Salt

-It is claimed by many that Himalayan sea salt is the purest salt available on the planet.
-With a history dating back to Earth’s creation, it is believed to be composed of dried remnants of the original, primal sea.
+Many believe Himalayan sea salt is the purest salt available on the planet.
+With a history dating back to Earth’s creation, it’s believed to be composed of dried remnants of the original, primal sea.

 - Regulate the water content throughout your body